 This includes developing annual church goals that are driven down to the employee level.

 Objectivity is the key to success so don’t allow performance biases to impact the assessment results.

 Other things to consider.

-- Consistency breeds credibility so make sure you apply appraisals consistently and fairly across the board.
+Maintain Consistency – Consistency in practice breeds credibility.
+Make sure you apply appraisals consistently and fairly across all leadership groups.

-- A structured process helps to ensure predictable consistency with administering appraisals.
+Create A Structured Process For Evaluations – Structure helps to ensure consistency with administering appraisals.

 Does your church evaluate your leadership?